-Interactions with surrounding communities
+Interactions with surrounding communities see above new structure.

 In this system, L. tridentata is a foundation plant with positive effects that scaled to annual and arthropod communities.
 It buffered annuals through the study period by ameliorating and stabilizing understory microclimates which is a frequent mechanism within nurse plant systems (Filazzola and Lortie, 2014).
 Under climate warming scenarios, may continue to buffer.

 Our results that L. tridentata supports arthropod species richness supports the findings of other authors that showed that arthropod communities show family specific associations with L. tridentata (Hurd and Linsely, 1975, Ruttan, 2016).
+MEH cut and rework intro into the much more interesting larger implication.

 There were decreases in arthropod abundance and richness when L. tridentata entered into bloom.
 Scaling up of interactions through multiple trophic levels highlights the importance of positive interactions in deserts but the potential shifts when L. tridentata entered into a reproductive state suggest that these interactions are dynamic and complex, and change throughout the year.
 Melyidae beetles actually increased in abundance with blooming.
 Pan traps are not the best for sampling arthropods.
 I observed ~400 uses of L. tridentata, which included insect walking on the understory and hovering over flowers.
 Uses doubled compared to before blooming.
 It would be complicated to try to say what is happening here as arthropods are so diverse in lifecycles.
 What is clear though, is that L. tridentata supports arthropods in ways beyond providing copious floral resources.
 So it is important to pollinators, but also arthropods in general.
 L. tridentata stabilized the climate under the shrub.
 It has an evergreen canopy (cite), so this benefit is throughout the year.
 Biotic interactions are important to desert ecosystem functioning.
 The loss of L. tridentata would cascade.
 In Coachella valley, more than 60 species of insect are herbivores of L. tridentata.
 Ontogenetic shifts.
+MEH….
+Too colloquial again – HOWEVER some ideas ok here IF You want a final paragraph with some of this.

+Para4 – climate change buffering, sampling method, and specific specifity.

+Then cleanly work in some of the above ideas if you want.
+Perhaps ends with a link to the idea that – to best estimate desert biodiversity and changes associated with buffering capacity of foundation species, specificity, species responsiveness, and sampling appropriate to indicator taxa must be carefully include in design decsions.
+Snap.

 I think I need to do an RDA so I can talk about the actual shifts a bit better?
 Maybe.
+Nah.
+Just whether different or same species via a single ordination somehow – is that an rda or just a CA?

 Conclusions

 My findings suggest that even though facilitation or neutral interactions between plants for pollinators may be measured during co-blooming, competition may be more biologically relevant overall.
 Therefore, experimental design is key to separating out net interactions.
 Diverging phenologies are hypothesized to result from competition avoidance (Waser and Real).
 These plants species overlap at the beginning and ends of their phenologies, potentially to avoid the observed competition.
 The positive effect on annual cover was greater than the negative effect on pollinator visitation.
 L. tridentata is an important species that supports plant, pollinator and arthropod communities.
+I would just cut conclusions.

 Literature Cited